Family Advisory Council Newsletter: Winter 2026

 On behalf of the Board of Directors of Canuck Place and as a Canuck Place mom, I am sending a warm hello from Vancouver Island.

-As Chair of the Quality and Safety Board committee, I look forward to providing updates on our planning and governance in the future.
-If you ever have feedback for the Canuck Place board—which is important in helping the organization improve care—you can find a link to fill out a form below.
+As Chair of the Quality and Safety Board committee, I encourage families to provide feedback for Canuck Place—which is important in helping the organization improve care.

 Read more